PayPlan’s Debt and Redundancy Guide:

 What if my circumstances change in the future?

 If you enter a managed debt plan and your situation changes due to unforeseen circumstances, we can review your plan to ensure it’s still the best option for you and see whether an alternative might be better for your new circumstances.
 A Debt Management Plan for example has the flexibility to allow you to change payments if your income changes, and as with all solutions, you should only be paying the amount that you can realistically afford.

 I don’t have any income right now, what options do I have?

 If you’ve completed your Income and Expenditure by yourself or gone through it with a PayPlan adviser, you may find that you have more money going out than you have coming in.
 This is known as a negative budget (or deficit), which means you won’t have any money to pay towards your creditors.
-If this is the case, then our guide to Setting up a temporary repayment arrangement will help you manage your circumstances in the short-term.
 However, if you do have some money left over each month to pay towards your debts or your circumstances change, there may be several debt solutions available to you.
 Find out more by calling 0800 280 2816 or completing our online debt help form.

 It’s important to remember throughout this that you are not alone.
-If you find that you start to fall behind on payments or would like some advice on debt solution options, then get in touch with one of PayPlan’s expert advisers.
+If you find that you start to fall behind on payments or would like some advice on debt and redundancy, then get in touch with one of PayPlan’s expert advisers.

 2. Your redundancy rights and employment opportunities:

 To be 100% accurate on your rights you should always check your individual employment contract.
 This section will give you a good summary of key redundancy points, which have been taken from the ACAS and gov.uk website.

 If redundancies have been announced at your work, then don’t worry – you’re likely to have options to consider, like: